timewave-computer/zk-merkle-proofs/README.md

 cargo test --features no-sp1
 ```

-To run the zk prover tests (generating real proofs) for all example programs:
+To run all tests, including the zk prover tests (generating real proofs) for all example programs:

 ```
-cargo test --features sp1
+cargo test --features sp1 zk-tests
 ```

 Note that this will take a while, make sure to connect your device to a power source and grab a coffee in the meantime ;).